 Paper Mario: The Origami King represents Paper Mario’s first outing on the Nintendo Switch, as well as the first game in the series in four years.
 The Origami King brings back some of the RPG elements that fans loved about earlier Paper Mario games, while maintaining the colorful, cartoonish art style that’s been the franchise’s hallmark since day one.

-If you’re eager to play the game, you won’t have to wait too much longer, as Paper Mario: The Origami King will be out in summer 2020.
+If you’re eager to play the game, you can order it right now.
 Read on to find out everything we know about the game, including its release date, its premise and how you can pick up a copy yourself.

-Fans want to know: How can you pre-order Paper Mario: The Origami King?
-Amazon has a page; Best Buy has a page; GameStop has a page; anywhere else that stocks big-release video games probably has a page.
+Where can you order Paper Mario: The Origami King?
+Amazon (opens in new tab) has a page; Best Buy (opens in new tab) has a page; GameStop (opens in new tab) has a page; anywhere else that stocks big-release video games probably has a page.

-If you prefer to download games, you can also pre-order the game through the Nintendo eShop.
-This also means you’ll get to play it the minute it’s released, rather than having to wait for a package.
+If you prefer to download games, you can also order the game through the Nintendo eShop.

 Paper Mario: The Origami King release date

 Paper Mario: The Origami King came out on July 17.

 Paper Mario: The Origami King trailer

 Nintendo released a trailer for Paper Mario: The Origami King on May 14.
 You can watch the whole thing below:

 The trailer begins with an origami Princess Peach exhorting Mario to “crease yourself, and be reborn,” and only gets weirder from there.
 Mario does battle with a variety of papercraft foes, including ones that can fold and refold themselves on the fly to become totally different creatures.
 It looks like the world will feature some big, explorable areas, as well as a lot of dialogue from both new and recurring Mario characters.